-Alison is an award winning sport journalist and broadcaster, who made her name as a commentator on the BBC’s iconic cricket programme, Test Match Special (TMS).
+Alison is an award winning sport journalist and broadcaster, who first made her name as a commentator on the BBC’s iconic cricket programme, Test Match Special (TMS).

 A trail blazer in her field, Alison has led the way as a female sports commentator, reporting on her first Test match in 2003 at Lord’s for BBC Radio, before going on her first England men’s tour to Pakistan in 2005, then establishing herself in 2007 as the first woman to be a regular part of TMS’s ball by ball commentary team for both men’s and women’s international cricket.
 Since then she has covered the international game as her full time career, taking in World Cups and touring to all major Test playing nations.

 In 2014, after turning freelance, she again led the way, becoming the first woman to commentate on men’s international cricket for ABC Grandstand in Australia.
 That was followed in 2017 by being a key part of the Ashes series coverage on BT Sport - the first time a woman had commentated on a men’s Ashes series for television.
-2018 has seen Alison appointed as a lead commentator on Channel 7’s men’s Test coverage in Australia as part of their new broadcast deal, whilst 2019 sees new ground broken again with Alison one of three women appointed to commentate on the global host TV broadcast of the ICC Men’s World Cup.
+2018 saw Alison appointed as a lead commentator on Channel 7’s men’s Test coverage in Australia as part of their new broadcast deal, whilst 2019 saw new ground broken again with Alison one of three women appointed to commentate on the global host TV broadcast of the ICC Men’s World Cup.

 In 2014 Alison’s standing in the industry was reflected in her being voted Sports Broadcaster of the Year by the Sports Journalists Association (SJA).

 Alison has commentated on Wimbledon, the Australian Open and French Open as part of the BBC’s tennis team, she was an original commentator on Sky Sports’ coverage of the domestic Netball Super League in the UK, and has played key roles at the Beijing, London and Rio Olympics as a presenter and commentator for BBC Radio Five Live, as well as for Channel 4 at the London Paralympics.